Solicitors Specialising in Leasehold Disputes

 4. Be sent to the leaseholder at the property the lease applies to or any other address supplied by the leaseholder.

-Should the landlord/agent fail to issue the demand in the legally prescribed way, the demand will be invalidated and the leaseholder will be under no obligation to respond to it.
+Should the landlord/agent fail to issue the demand in the right way, the demand is invalid and the leaseholder is under no obligation to respond to it.
 Again, having a specialist solicitor undertaking this process will avoid any mistakes being made.

 The late payment charges will cover some of the time and costs expended in chasing the payment and the legislation states that these charges should be reasonable.
 Modern leases usually also allow interest to be charged to late paying leaseholders, typically 4% above base rate.
 There are therefore number of ways of for freeholders to prompt payment of service charges.

 Service charges – the importance of time limits